Donny Osmond

 Donald Clark Osmond (born December 9, 1957) is an American singer, dancer, actor, television host and former teen idol.
-He first gained fame performing with four of his elder brothers as the Osmonds, earning several top ten hits and gold albums.
-Then, in the early 1970s, Osmond began a solo career, earning several additional top ten songs.
+He gained fame performing with four of his elder brothers as the Osmonds, earning several top ten hits and gold albums.
+In the early 1970s, Osmond began a solo career, earning several additional top ten songs.

-He further gained fame due to the success of the 1976–1979 variety series Donny & Marie.
+He further gained fame due to the success of the 1976–1979 variety series Donny & Marie, which Osmond hosted with his sister, Marie Osmond.
 The Donny & Marie duo also released a series of top ten hits and gold albums and hosted a syndicated and Daytime Emmy Award–nominated 1998–2000 talk show.
-Most recently, Donny & Marie retired from headlining an 11-year Las Vegas residency at the Flamingo Las Vegas (2008–2019).
+Donny & Marie retired from headlining an 11-year Las Vegas residency at the Flamingo Las Vegas in 2019.

 He also successfully competed on two reality TV shows, winning season 9 of Dancing with the Stars and being named runner-up for season 1 of The Masked Singer.
 He also hosted the game show Pyramid from 2002 to 2004.

 Early life

-Osmond was born on December 9, 1957 in Ogden, Utah, the seventh child of Olive May (née Davis; 1925–2004) and George Virl Osmond (1917–2007).
-He is the brother of Alan, Jay, Jimmy, Merrill, Wayne, Marie, Tom, and Virl Osmond.
-Alan, Jay, Merrill, Wayne, and Donny were members of the popular singing group the Osmonds (known as the Osmond Brothers before Donny joined them).
-Osmond was raised as a member of the Church of Jesus Christ of Latter-day Saints in Utah along with his siblings.
-Osmond has traced some of his family ancestry back to Merthyr Tydfil in Wales; his journey was documented in a BBC Wales program, Donny Osmond Coming Home.
-On the BBC's The One Show, a plaque was unveiled in the town to commemorate 'the ancestors of Donny Osmond.'
-In his youth, Osmond held a ham radio license, KA7EVD.
+Osmond was born on December 9, 1957, in Ogden, Utah, as the seventh child of Olive May (née Davis; 1925–2004) and George Virl Osmond (1917–2007).
+He is the brother of Virl, Tom, Alan, Wayne, Merrill, Jay, Marie, and Jimmy Osmond.
+Alan, Wayne, Merrill, Jay and Donny were members of the popular singing group Osmond Brothers.
+Osmond was raised as a member of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Utah along with his siblings.
+In his youth, Osmond held a ham radio license, listed as KA7EVD.

 Music career

+Career beginnings: 1960s and The Andy Williams Show

+After failing to get an audition for Lawrence Welk, their father drove the Osmond Brothers (Alan, Wayne, Merrill and Jay) to Disneyland, where they performed for The Dapper Dans as a barbershop quartet, and were invited to appear on a program sponsored by Disneyland.
+Jay Emerson Williams, the father of Andy Williams, saw them perform on the Disneyland televised special "Disneyland After Dark".
+The group was then invited to audition for The Andy Williams Show.
+Williams initially had reservations about featuring children on the program but was encouraged by his father to try them out.
+The Osmond Brothers proved themselves as an asset to the program, soon becoming regulars on the show and quickly gaining popularity.
+In 1963, Donny Osmond made his debut on the show at the age of six singing "You Are My Sunshine".
+The brothers continued to perform on the show throughout the 1960s, along with an occasional visit from their sister Marie and brother Jimmy.